 Aside from court orders and people who have been sent to rehab following an overdose or suicide attempt, going to rehab is the choice of the substance abuser alone.
 They may decide that enough is enough and want to change their lives on their own.

 Alternatively, their behaviour may worry family and friends enough to make them hold an intervention.
 This is where the substance abuser is confronted with the truth about how their addiction has affected others.

 Some of those experiencing substance use disorder are so caught up in their own world that revolves around drugs or alcohol; they rarely see the bigger picture of how they hurt the people closest to them.
-An intervention is used to bring the addiction out in the open so that addicts can stop living in denial and realise that they need professional help.
+An intervention is used to bring the addiction out in the open so that sufferers can stop living in denial and realise that they need professional help.

 Maidenhead has plenty of different detox centres on hand to help patients with their addictions.
 It can seem almost impossible to beat addiction at times, but through professional help from qualified healthcare specialists, the impossible is made possible.

 One of the first things any patient should be doing when entering drug and alcohol rehab is finding out about what awaits them.
 The chances of failure to cure an addiction are increased if somebody is walking into the unknown.
 It gives them something extra to worry about.

 Although some of the treatment methods seem difficult to get to grips with, especially for those who have never been given any help before, things start off slow.
 Patients aren’t just thrown into the fire in the hope drug and alcohol treatment will work for them.

 These alcohol and drug clinics understand how difficult it can be to cope with these new surroundings.
 Most new residents will not have experienced such a place and lifestyle before.